vvh24/UFO/README.md

 - There appears to be a higher density of sightings in coastal regions and areas with significant military presence
 - Sighting reports have increased dramatically in recent decades, particularly since the 1990s
 - Urban areas generally show higher concentrations of reports, but this may be influenced by population density

-## Future Enhancements

-- Add temporal filtering to examine sightings by decade or specific time periods
-- Implement statistical analysis of proximity between sightings and military installations
-- Incorporate additional data such as sighting descriptions and categorizations
-- Add responsive design for better mobile viewing experience

 ## About the Project